The ketogenic diet is a medically prescribed diet for those patients with drug resistant epilepsy and can work well for Dravet Syndrome.

 There are four different types of ketogenic dietary therapy available and each diet is tailored to individual needs.

-Like any other medical treatment the Ketogenic diet should not be tried alone and you should be monitored by a dietician and a child neurologist who have experience in ketogenic dietary therapies.
+Like any other medical treatment the Ketogenic diet should not be tried alone and should be monitored by a dietician and a neurologist who have experience in ketogenic dietary therapies.

 Blood tests are required whilst on the diet every few months and you should fill out weekly reports for your dietician, especially at the start of the diet to make sure that adequate ketone levels are being achieved.